chloeam/blank-slate/blog/_posts/2016-01-16-second-year-fall-overview.md

 <img src="/img/photography-1/sydni.jpg" alt="">

-This class was hard for me becuase I was working with a camera in a way I never had before, but I really enjoyed my shooting sessions each week.
+This class was hard for me because I was working with a camera in a way I never had before, but I really enjoyed my shooting sessions each week.
 I'm looking forward to my intermediate photography class winter quarter.

 ## Art History: High Renaissance to Modern

 I had this class once each week for three hours, and boy did it feel like three hours.
 But the material was somewhat interesting, and I generally like art history.
 At Westphal, everyone needs to take three introductory art history classes, and now I've got one left.